janaz/lambda-request-handler/README.md

 The default export of `lambda-request-handler` is a function that takes an application handler (i.e. Express.js app instance) as an argument and returns an AWS Lambda handler function.

+An additional header is injected into the request
+* `x-aws-lambda-request-id` - AWS Lambda Request Id

 ```sh
 $ npm install lambda-request-handler
 ```